NPK123Khanh/My-Data-Journal/README.md

 Many people have told me that I lack technological aptitude and will always be average even if I try.
 I refuse to accept this.
 So here I am embarking on a journey to discover the true extent of my abilities.

-And this is a master database where I keep all the records of my journey.

 # My Data Journal

+This is a master database where I keep all the records of my journey.

 ## 📚 Table of Contents
 - [SQL](#sql)